programminghistorian/jekyll/lessons/automated-downloading-with-wget.md

 ### Windows Instructions

 The easiest way is to download a working version.
-To do so, visit the [ugent website][] and, download `wget.exe`{.filename}.
-If you place `wget.exe`{.filename} in your `C:Windows`{.filename} directory, you can then use wget from anywhere on your computer.
+To do so, visit the [ugent website][] and, download `wget.exe`.
+If you place `wget.exe` in your `C:Windows` directory, you can then use wget from anywhere on your computer.
 This will make your life easier as you will not have to worry about always running wget from only one place on your system.
 If it is in this directory, Windows will know that the command can be used anywhere in your terminal window.

 Step Two: Learning about the Structure of Wget – Downloading a Specific Set of Files
 ------------------------------------------------------------------------------------

 At this point, users of all three platforms should be on the same page.
-We use wget through our operating system’s command line interface (introduced previously as `Terminal`{.filename} for Mac and Linux users, where you have been playing around with some Python commands).
+We use wget through our operating system’s command line interface (introduced previously as `Terminal` for Mac and Linux users, where you have been playing around with some Python commands).
 You need to use your command line, instead of the Komodo Edit client you may have used in other lessons.

 The comprehensive documentation for wget can be found on the [GNU wget manual][] page.